Input-Trade Liberalization and Markups

-This paper presents theory and evidence from Chinese firm-product data that, given productivity, trade liberalization via input tariff reductions induces an incumbent importer/exporter to increase product markups.
-This finding calls for a reconsideration of the well-established imports-as-market-discipline hypothesis, which states that a higher volume of imports intensifies competition and hence decreases the market power of a firm.
-This paper presents further empirical evidence to verify underlying mechanisms behind this finding: input tariff reductions decrease marginal costs, and tariff reduction effects on markup adjustments are more profound among firms of higher import dependence.
-Moreover, this paper exploits unique features of Chinese data by comparing results for two trade regimes -- ordinary trade (wherein firms pay import tariffs to import) and processing trade (wherein firms are not subject to import tariffs).
-While the aforementioned effects of input-trade liberalization and mechanisms only apply to ordinary trade, processing trade samples are used in a placebo test.
-The paper also shows that more productive firms charge higher markups for products.
-These findings are robust to various estimation specifications and alternative markup measures.
+This paper presents theory and evidence from Chinese firm-product data that, given firm productivity, trade liberalization increases product markups.
+This finding calls for a reconsideration of the well-established imports-as-market-discipline hypothesis.
+This paper further verifies underlying mechanisms behind this finding: input tariff reductions decrease marginal costs, and tariff effects on markup adjustments are more profound among firms of higher import dependence.
+By comparing results for two trade regimes -- ordinary trade wherein firms pay import tariffs to import, and processing trade wherein firms are not subject to import tariffs -- this paper finds that the aforementioned effects only apply to ordinary trade.

 JEL Classification: F12, F14, L11

 Suggested Citation: Suggested Citation